-CONGRATS to all our lovely ladies who got engaged over the holidays!
-The holiday season is historically the season with the most proposals.
-You're high on love and holiday cheer and the idea of happliy ever after.
-But then it hits ya--now we have to actually plan a huge wedding!
 You've probably never done this before and have no idea where to begin.
 You might sit down and start thinking about all the different decisions you have to make and it can feel daunting!
 You can't make a decision about the caterer until you know where the wedding will be.
 Are you going to get married in Utah where your family is from or somewhere in SoCal where you guys live now?
 How many bridesmaids?
 COLORS?!
 You have to rent silverware?!
 How do you pick a DJ?
-We need vegan options, gluten-free options, dairy-free options, and also a meat-lovers option for your soon-to-be uncle Jim.
+We need vegan, gluten-free, and dairy-free options, oh, and also a meat-lovers option for your soon-to-be uncle Jim?
 Your parents hate the idea of an open bar but its a non-negotiable for your fiance.
 And how are you supposed to decide the order of the ceremony?!
 You've never planned a wedding ceremony before!
-Also every friend and Great Aunt you've ever had is pressuring you already about being invited to the wedding.
+Also, every friend and Great Aunt you've ever had is pressuring you already about being invited to the wedding.

 Step 1: Set Your Budget

 This is possibly the most important step, and will guide every other decision you make.
 This is why we recommend brides figure out their budget first!
-You may have had your eyes on that gorgeous miminalist property in Hollywood for forever, but come to find out its waaaay out of your budget.
+You may have had your eyes on that gorgeous minimalist property in Hollywood for forever, but come to find out its waaaay out of your budget.
 Don't waste time (or get your hopes up) on something you can't realistically afford.
-This will just lead you into a dark, dark sadness.
+This will just lead you to a dark, sad place.
 Trust us.

-To go about finding your budget first sit down with your fiance and see how much the two of you are willing to put towards the big day.
-Then, see if both sets of parents were planning on financially helping as well.
-Traditionally, the woman's family paid for the wedding and the man's family paid for the honeymoon.
-But most people don't think in these terms anymore.
+Calculate how much you and your fiance are willing to put towards the big day.
+Then, see if both sets of parents were planning to contribute as well.
+Traditionally, the bride’s family pays for the wedding and the groom’s family pays for the honeymoon, but most people don't think in these terms anymore.
 With the rising costs of weddings, both sides of family tend to want to help in some substantial way!
 And often, grandparents ask to help as well.
-Simply, reach out to your family to see if there was a number they had set aside or were willing to contribute.
+Simply reach out to your family to see if there was a number they had set aside for your big day.
 In our experience, the best way to manage money offers from family is to simply ask them to give you the amount so that you and your fiance can manage the total budget all at once and pay for things as they arise.

 We've seen brides ask family members to pay for one thing like say, the dress, or the bar at the wedding, or the venue.
 But often this route can lead to some tension.
 Perhaps a bride and groom are passionate about providing an open bar for their guests, and ask their parents to pay for it.
 It was perfectly within the overall budget, and the price of the bar is comparable to what this set of parents offered to pay for.
 However, the parents respond with their concerns about an open bar and in turn, begin to demand that there will be no open bar, especially if "they are paying for it."
-What happens here, is the bride and groom begin to lose what they pictured for their big day!
-It begins to become about the parents and what the parents what.
-Of course, one way to avoid this, is to not have your parents money involved at all.
-Or, if the bride and groom manage the money from the beginning, then the open bar is paid for not by one person directly, but by some of their money and some of their parents money and some of Uncle Johnny's money.
-Trust us, this leads to a lot less fights.
+Messy.
+Messy.
+Messy.

 Of course, these prices can wildly range.
 But be thinking about this as you enter the next step...